 - Let the magic happen!
 A status bar will reflect the upload status, from queued to uploading to complete.

 - You can cancel queued and in-progress uploads.

-- In the event of an upload failure due to connection loss or timeout, you’ll be alerted and presented the option to attempt upload again.
+- In the event of an upload failure due to connection loss or timeout, automatic reattempts will be made; if this does not result in success, you’ll be alerted and presented the option to attempt upload again.

 First-time mobile uploaders will see a notice that uploads to Backblaze B2 are free, yet there may be charges associated with the storage.
-If the mobile app detects that you’re not connected to a Wi-Fi network, a notice that cellular data charges may apply will appear along with the options to upload or cancel; you can disable this alert via the Settings screen by toggling “Always Allow Cellular File Transfers” to true.
+If the mobile app detects that you’re not connected to a Wi-Fi network, a notice that cellular data charges may apply will appear along with the options to upload or cancel; you can disable this alert via the Settings screen.